New Smithsonian Secretary David Skorton Defends Cosby Exhibition

 Despite the allegations, he is standing firm.

-“I believe taking down an exhibition will tarnish our reputation among museum professionals and others,” the 65-year-old secretary told the Post.
+“I believe taking down an exhibition will tarnish our reputation among museum professionals and others,” the 65-year-old secretary told the Washington Post.
 “Creative activity of any kind can generate controversy.
 We will from time to time get beat up about some of these things.”

-Although widespread allegations against the actor were mounting in November as the show debuted, the Smithsonian only reacted to the controversy the following July, issuing a statement distancing itself from Cosby, followed by Cole’s personal statement in the Root, where she wrote, “as someone deeply committed to human rights for all people, and especially because of my long-standing engagement with women’s issues, I am devastated by the allegations and revelations surrounding Bill Cosby.”
+Cole also made a personal statement in the Root, where she wrote, “as someone deeply committed to human rights for all people, and especially because of my long-standing engagement with women’s issues, I am devastated by the allegations and revelations surrounding Bill Cosby.”
 However, she doubled down on keeping the show, stating, “art speaks for itself, not its owners.”

 Museum director Johnnetta Cole, Bill Cosby, and his wife, Camille, at the November 2014 opening of "Conversations: African and American Works in Dialogue" at the National Museum of African Art in Washington, DC.